radarbot-team/radarbot-team-best-pratices/cloud/gcp/README.md

 #### Cloud Functions

-Google Cloud Functions is a **serverless compute service** that allow to write business logic for building and connecting cloud services.
-This solution grants Functions as a Service (FaaS) what abstract the developers completely from managing any server or runtime environment and being free of any system maintenance.
+Google Cloud Functions is a **serverless compute service** that allows to write business logic for building and connecting cloud services.
+This solution grants Functions as a Service (FaaS) what abstracts developers completely from managing any server or runtime environment and being free of any system maintenance.
 This benefit is translated into elastic scalability without worrying about provisioning any infrastructure.

-In its beta release, the only supported language for writing code is JavaScript and execute in a standard Node.js runtime environment.
-The powers of npm and package.json can be use to resolve dependencies.
+In its beta release, the only supported language for writing code is JavaScript and executes in a standard Node.js runtime environment.
+The powers of npm and package.json can be used to resolve dependencies.

 **Connect and extend cloud services**.
 It has the feature of being able to integrate with the rest of Google services through a connective layer of logic allowing to develop use cases with event-drive code.